Georgi Vazov: After the liberation (1878–1884)

 In the spring of 1878, under the leadership of the governor of Svishtov, Naiden Gerov, a competition was held, thanks to which 10 boys had the opportunity to study at the Odessa Junker School in Russia.
 One of the ten lucky ones is Georgi Vazov.
 At the beginning of May, the group was assembled and the future cadets are preparing to leave for Odessa.
 They arrived there in June and began their three-month preparation for the entrance exams at the Military School.
 His military training passed as a "volunteer" in the 55th Podolsk Regiment of the Odessa garrison.
 Vazov passed his exam on September 1, 1878, and after being admitted he was enlisted in the 2nd Junker Company.
-Shows special inclinations towards military tactics and artillery.
-He completed his studies on September 1, 1880, with the ranksenior cadet cadet and returned to Bulgaria.
+He showed special inclinations towards military tactics and artillery.
+He completed his studies on September 1, 1880, with the rank of senior cadet and returned to Bulgaria.

 Upon his arrival in Varna, he was promoted to the rank of lieutenant, which equated him with the graduation of the second class of the Vasil Levski National Military University in Sofia.
 On October 8, 1880, Lieutenant Vazov in the 1st Company of Alexander of Battenberg with the position of subattler officer in the 2nd Company, and on September 9, 1881, he was appointed head of the garrison warehouse.
 The young officer did not like the position and with the help of his brother Ivan Vazov, who at that time resided in the capital of Eastern Rumelia, Plovdiv on November 26 of the same year he was transferred to the East Rumelia militia.

 In Plovdiv, Georgi Vazov was appointed on December 11, 1881, again as a subattler officer in the 1st Plovdiv Company.
 Vazov's diligence and intelligence did not go unnoticed by the district 's governor-general, Aleko Bogoridi, and he was appointed his third adjutant.
 Georgi Vazov became part of Prince Bogoridi's retinue at his meeting with the Sultan in Constantinople in 1882.

-As an East Rumelia officer, on November 2, 1882, Lieutenant Vazov left for St. Petersburg, where he initially studied at the Engineering School, and on November 2, 1883, he continued his education in the junior class of the Nikolaev Military Academy, after successfully passing the exams. from the first year, on November 20, 1884, he was transferred to the senior class.
+As an East Rumelia officer, on November 2, 1882, Lieutenant Vazov left for St. Petersburg, where he initially studied at the Engineering School, and on November 2, 1883, he continued his education in the junior class of the Nikolaev Military Academy, after successfully passing the exams.
+From the first year, on November 20, 1884, he was transferred to the senior class.
 As early as 1881, Vazov wrote his first monograph "On Military Gymnastics in Schools and Society", which was published in Sofia during his studies in Russia.
 On September 10, 1885, Vazov returned to Bulgaria to take part in the Serbo-Bulgarian War.